 For SCM point to point CNC machines equipped with the CAM software Maestro, Polyboard can export XXL files that can be read directly with Maestro.

-However when using a nesting machine with OptiNest it is necessary to use a DXF file to run the CNC.
+However when using a nesting machine with OptiNest it is necessary to use a DXF file to run the CNC machine.

 The DXF set up is done in Polyboard and automatically transferred to OptiNest.
 OptiNest will create a new DXF nested file that contains all the parts optimised onto a sheet of material.
 This can then loaded into Maestro to be automatically tool pathed.